+ THORACIC DROP: < Deposit

 + AUTOGEDDON: Subscribe to Ballardian & receive automatic email updates

-ABOVE: Ultra-bizarre footage of the Philip K Dick android, whose head was unbelievably left in the overhead bin on an airplane, never to be found again.
+ABOVE: Bizarre footage of the Philip K Dick android, whose head was unbelievably left in the overhead bin on an airplane, never to be found again.

 For some reason, it surprises me that Dick was two years older than Ballard.
 It always seemed to me that JGB was the ‘older’ writer, perhaps because, I think it’s fair to say, he came to his mature style earlier in his career than Dick did his.